 The service is primarily delivered by administrative staff, Patient Choice Facilitators (PCFs), and GP Referral Facilitators (GPRFs).
-GPRFs are available at DRSS most days to support the PCFs, make decisions about referrals which do not comply with CCG policy, and answer queries from primary care.
+GPRFs are available at DRSS most days to support the PCFs, make decisions about referrals which do not comply with NHS Devon policy, and answer queries from primary care.

 Most referrals in Devon and East Cornwall are processed by DRSS.
 There are several specialities that have referral criteria or Commissioning Policies that apply to referrals.
 It is worth reading those guidelines prior to referring a patient.
 It is possible the referral will be returned if the referral criteria are not met or not detailed within the referral letter.

 For a full list please see the Formulary and Referral website referral section or call the Helpdesk on 01626 883888

 If you find that your referral letter has not attached from within your clinical system (normally notified by Helpdesk or automated email) you can follow the step by step guide to ensure the letter gets attached.
 DRSS and providers view e-RS on the web based system so its handy to have this available.

 You may occasionally raise a UBRN and when you attach a document it says your file exceeds 5MB.
 If this happens you will need to print off that document and re-scan it into smaller batches and then attach as separate documents,before you submit the UBRN.